Rhetos/Rhetos-wiki/Low-level-object-model-concepts.md

 there will always be situations when a business feature cannot simply be mapped to an existing concept that already implements the standard business pattern.

-One of the basic principles in Rhetos framework it to allow developers to work in a *classic way*, coding the features **directly in C#** or SQL, by using the low-level concepts described in this article (and in [Database objects](Database-objects) for SQL).
+One of the basic principles in Rhetos framework is to allow developers to work in a _classic way_, coding the features **directly in C#** or SQL, by using the low-level concepts described in this article (and in [Database objects](Database-objects) for SQL).
 This is important to avoid hindering the development progress in case of any missing feature.

 > A good rule of thumb is to **avoid** these low-level concepts if you are implementing a standard business pattern.
 > Seeing low-level concepts in DSL scripts is a sign that we are not looking at a standard feature, but **a very specific uncommon feature**.
-> For example, if the purpose if the feature is "data validation", please use the InvalidData concept instead.
+> For example, if the purpose of the feature is "data validation", please use the InvalidData concept instead.
 >
 > Breaking down the requirements to a set of **standard business features** is a good way to make your software more maintainable.
 > Also consider developing a new concept if you need to implement a standard business pattern, but there is no existing concept available.